 Section 5.2 When you participate in a clinical research study, who pays for what?

-Once you join a Medicare-approved clinical research study, Original Medicare covers the routine items and services you receive as part of the study, including: □Room and board for a hospital stay that Medicare would pay for even if you weren't in a study. □ An operation or other medical procedure if it is part of the research study. ☐ Treatment of side effects and complications of the new care.
+Once you join a Medicare-approved clinical research study, Original Medicare covers the routine items and services you receive as part of the study, including:

+Room and board for a hospital stay that Medicare would pay for even if you weren't in a study.

+An operation or other medical procedure if it is part of the research study.

+Treatment of side effects and complications of the new care.

 After Medicare has paid its share of the cost for these services, our plan will pay the rest.
 Like for all covered services, you will pay nothing for the covered services you get in the clinical research study.

-When you are part of a clinical research study, neither Medicare nor our plan will pay for any of the following: Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study. □ltems or services provided only to collect data, and not used in your direct health care.
-For example, Medicare would not pay for monthly CT scans done as part of the study if your
+When you are part of a clinical research study, neither Medicare nor our plan will pay for any of the following:

+Generally, Medicare will not pay for the new item or service that the study is testing unless medical condition would normally require only one CT scan.
 Do you want to know more?